 - Take post-installation photos.

-- Send in completed and signed Rain Barrel Rebate Application, sales receipts and photos.
+- Send in completed and signed Rainwater Harvesting Rebate Application, sales receipts and photos.

 - Receive a rebate.

-Costs that are covered by the City of San Diego's Rain Barrel Rebate
+Costs that are covered by the City of San Diego's Rain Harvesting Rebate

 Total rebate amount will not exceed the cost of the device(s), or $400 per property.
 Only the cost of the rain barrel is eligible for a rebate.
 The expense for labor, taxes, shipping, and incidental materials related to installation do not qualify, nor do homemade rain barrels.